rhel-labs/instruqt/image-mode-basics/03-add-software-to-image/assignment.md

 ```bash,run
 sudo bootc status
 ```
-The `status` output shows us 4 main blocks of inforamtion, what image is booted, what image is staged, what image is cached for update, and what image is available for rollback.
+The `status` output shows us 4 main blocks of information, what image is booted, what image is staged, what image is cached for update, and what image is available for rollback.
 Look at each of these sections to see the URL of the image and the SHA256 digest.

+Set up a test to prove image mode won't clobber configurations in /etc
+===
 When applying updates, bootc will pull any updates to `/usr` from the new image, letting us install new software.
 Any local changes to `/etc` will be merged with whats in the image, with local changes winning.
 Nothing in the bootc image `/var` structure will be applied, as this is considered machine state.

 Let's test this by changing our user password to `1redhat`